dawarit65/dawarit65.github.io/README.md

 - Step 4: Select a theme
    - go to settings in your repository,

- -scroll down to "Github pages" and
+   - scroll down to "Github pages" and
- -choose a theme from the available options
+   - choose a theme from the available options